hivejs/docs/README.md

 # Hive.js Documentation
 Hello stranger!
+This book aims to provide the following:

-This book gives guidance to new users of Hive.js (this is on the to-do list), helps you with the setup of your own instance, shows you how to integrate it with your own app and familiarizes you with its internals.
+ * give guidance to new users of Hive.js (this is on the to-do list)
+ * help with the setup of your own instance
+ * show how to integrate Hive with your own app
+ * familiarize developers with Hive's internals

 ## Meta
 This book is a git repository [hosted on github](https://github.com/hivejs/docs).
 This means that anyone, including you, can edit it and submit the changes!
 It may, however, be more pleasant to read this book in a compiled form: either as a website at [docs.hivejs.org](http://docs.hivejs.org), or as an E-Book in ([PDF](https://www.gitbook.com/download/pdf/book/hivejs/hive-js-documentation), [ePUB](https://www.gitbook.com/download/epub/book/hivejs/hive-js-documentation) or [Mobi](https://www.gitbook.com/download/mobi/book/hivejs/hive-js-documentation)).